Florida Coastal School of Law: Bar passage rate

 The Florida Bar passage rate of Coastal Law graduates, compared to the average passing rate of all Florida law schools, is set forth below.
 In July 2022, the school had the lowest Florida bar passage rate of all Florida law schools, at 31%.

 Ranking

-U.S. News & World Report ranks Coastal Law 147-193, its lowest law school ranking, the bottom quartile of all law schools in the United States.
+U.S. News & World Report ranked Coastal Law 147-193, its lowest law school ranking, the bottom quartile of all law schools in the United States.

 Post-graduation employment and debt

 Student debt

 The average indebtedness of 2017 graduates who incurred law school debt was $160,942 (not including undergraduate debt), and 93.5% of 2017 graduates took on debt.

 Employment outcomes

 Coastal Law's Law School Transparency score was 48.4%, indicating the percentage of the Class of 2018 who obtained full-time long-term jobs practicing law within nine months of graduation, excluding solo practitioners.

 Of those graduates who did obtain employment, in 2017 the median starting salary in the public sector was $42,250, and in the private sector it was $45,000.